 Further complicating the relationships between SES, individual differences, and BMI are person-situation transactions, which may change the relationship between individual differences and behavior or outcomes.
 One example is the “strong-situation hypothesis” (78), which posits that some situations demand specific responses, overpowering any potential impact of personality.
 In the case of BMI, low SES may represent a strong situation in that individuals from poorer backgrounds have fewer dining options or leisure opportunities, and so food choices or activity levels reflect availability rather than preference.
 In addition to overpowering individual differences, situations may carry different psychological meaning for different persons due to their temperament (79).
-There is some evidence that socioeconomic status moderates personality expression.
-For example, phenotypic expression of personality is more closely associated with genetics among those with advantaged socioeconomic backgrounds (80), and adolescent impulsivity has stronger effects among the disadvantaged (81).
+Similarly, some evidence suggests that phenotypic expression of personality is more closely associated with genetics among those with advantaged socioeconomic backgrounds (80), and that adolescent impulsivity has stronger effects among the disadvantaged (81).
 For some trait-behavior relationships, however, socioeconomic status has no effect (c.f., 82).

 The present study

 In this study, we use a large sample of adolescents in the United States to examine the relationship between personality and cognitive functioning to BMI above and beyond the influence of SES; moreover, we examine whether the relationship between individual differences and BMI changes across socioeconomic strata.
-The current study aims to clarify the relationship between personality traits, cognitive functioning, SES, and BMI through the following methods: (1) examining both broad and narrow traits to better determine the aspects of personality which relate to BMI, (2) utilizing a measure of SES that accounts for monetary resource and social status, and (3) using percentile assessments of BMI to account for developmental differences in weight.
+The current study aims to clarify the relationship between personality traits, cognitive functioning, SES, and BMI through the following methods: (1) examining both broad and narrow traits to better determine the aspects of personality which relate to BMI, (2) utilizing a measure of SES that accounts for both monetary resources and social status, and (3) using percentile assessments of BMI to account for developmental differences in weight.
 We expected higher SES to be associated with smaller BMI.
 We expected to find that adolescents with high BMI scores would also be higher in trait neuroticism, anxiety, and impulsivity, while lower in traits conscientiousness, intellect, self-control, adaptability, emotional stability, and cognitive functioning.
 Finally, we hypothesized that SES would moderate the relationship between cognitive functioning and BMI; we made no predictions regarding the interaction of SES with other individual differences (osf.io/ypf7r).

 Methods